koroliov/x-charts-js/doc/dev.md

 **Increment image tag number**

 If any of:
-- package.json
+- package.json (only in case it affects the podman image/container, i.e. only if
+    npm modules were changed)
 - package-lock.json
-- Dockerfile
+- Containerfile
-- Makefile (only in case it affects the docker image/container)
+- Makefile (only in case it affects the podman image/container)

 have been changed, the docker image tag must be incremented by 1.